exercism/elixir/concepts/access-behaviour/about.md

 The [`Access`][access] module defines the callbacks required for the interface.
 The [`Map`][map] and [`Keyword`][keyword] modules then implement the required callbacks [`fetch/2`][map-fetch], [`get_and_update/3`][map-get-and-update], and [`pop/2`][map-pop]

 To use the behaviour, you may follow a bound variable with _square brackets_ and then use the key to retrieve the value associated with that key.
-Maps support atom and string keys, while keyword lists only atom keys.
+Maps support keys of any type, while keyword lists only atom keys.

 ```elixir
 # Atom as key